Stopped en route Philly to meet with my editor.

 9:30 am

 Visited Sultan Döner & Gyro due to its views of the Roberto Clemente Bridge and baklava availability.
-Mrs. AAR wanted some Turkish coffee, and I wanted to ask Mr. Sultan how to pronounce "gryo."
+Mrs. AAR wanted some Turkish coffee, and I wanted to ask Mr. Sultan how to pronounce "gyro."
 It turns out locals pronounce it "jai row."
 So if you are like me and can't bring yourself to say "jai row" then just point to it on the menu or order something else².

 11:00 am

 Dropped by the National Aviary located north of the Allegheny River in the fittingly named Allegheny Center neighborhood.
 It is the country's largest aviary, and the only one accorded honorary "National" status by the United States Congress.
-It is also home to pair of Critically Endangered blue-billed curassows.
+It is also home to a pair of Critically Endangered blue-billed curassows.

 1:00 pm